-Crescent Toys was a well-regarded British toy manufacturing company set up in 1922 by Henry Eagles and Arthur Schneider in Mr Eagles' garage in Islington, north London where they they manufactured a range of lead figures
+Crescent Toys was a well-regarded British toy manufacturing company set up in 1922 by Henry Eagles and Arthur Schneider in Mr Eagles' garage in Islington, north London where they manufactured a range of lead figures

 When Henry Eagles died in 1942, his son Harry took over and moved the business to South Wales to be operational in 1952.
 He expanded their collection to include high quality model soldiers, die cast metal sports cars and Grand Prix racing cars and various hollow cast figures.
 Henry Eagles is often reported as being known as Harvey but that was actually the name of the family pet dog (a chow)!